koenrane/KR-new-site/content/design.md

 # Importing the content from my old blog
 With the help of the LessWrong moderation team, I [migrated the content from my old blog](/welcome-to-the-pond) via their [GraphIQL](https://lesswrong.com/graphiql) tool.
 The tool outputs both Markdown and HTML versions of the posts.
 However, while attempting to import my posts, I found the included Markdown to be a mess.
 I was staring at 120 posts' worth of invalid Markdown, and - I found this out the hard way - the mess was too complicated to RegEx my way out of.

 So I decided to convert the HTML to Markdown on my own using [`turndown`](https://github.com/mixmark-io/turndown) .
 That solved the formatting issues.
 I was then confronted with compatibility issues.
-For example, when I'm writing a post, I denote a footnote marker using `[^footnote]`.
-However, throughout my six years on my old blog, there were _at least three_ footnote formats which I used.
-Now imagine that issue, but sprouting up in one hundred different fashions.
+For example, throughout my six years on my old blog, there were _at least three_ footnote formats which I used.
+I needed to be able to parse a single format.
+Now imagine that issue, but sprouting up one hundred-fold.

 That took a few months.